Expand access to education and career pathways for the millions of American adults without a high school diploma.

 Alliance for Excellent Education reports that 1 in 6 students leave high school without graduating every year.

-The Alliance for Adult Education brings together leaders and experts from workforce, military, corporate, library, and education sectors.
+The Alliance for Adult Education Foundation brings together leaders and experts from workforce, military, corporate, library, and education sectors.
 The Alliance will lobby policy makers and legislators to expand funding for adult education to drive improved outcomes in the following critical areas.

 Expand adult education options in the workforce development system.